geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yes.
 Yes.

 ##### **Geohot** [[00:40:36](https://www.youtube.com/watch?v=_mJIF112c5k&t=2436)]
-What I'm saying is...
-I commented out the...
+What I'm saying is..
+I commented out the..
 Yeah, I commented out the iOctal, and I just ran normal TinyGrad in two processes, and I get the crash.
 Now it looks like I broke the whole computer.
 Yeah, I mean, and Nimilden, is there anything we're doing wrong?

 ##### **Nimlgen** [[00:40:59](https://www.youtube.com/watch?v=_mJIF112c5k&t=2459)]
 Actually, I mean, no idea about that.
 I mean, I haven't reported it with, like, a lot of people.
 But it's weird.
-I've seen, like, two parallel pits, but...
-Actually, what I've seen before, it was pretty strange, and I think it's something related to the...
-Maybe...
+I've seen, like, two parallel pits, but..
+Actually, what I've seen before, it was pretty strange, and I think it's something related to the..
+Maybe..
 Something preemption or something like that, because it was non-deterministic in different kernels, and I know, I can look into that.
 That's definitely easy example to follow.
 But actually, for B1TG, have you tried this with heap?

 ##### **B1tg** [[00:41:36](https://www.youtube.com/watch?v=_mJIF112c5k&t=2496)]
 Oh, I didn't.